 Group information is necessary if the user is not directly imported but is expected to be able to log in by virtue of membership in imported group(s).
 A user may belong to multiple groups and, as a result, can have multiple roles during a session.

 If an imported user or group is assigned the Defer to Identity Provider role, the roles are assigned based on the information gathered from the Roles attribute in the token.
 If a different attribute is used, this attribute name can be configured using API only and only the Roles attribute is configurable.
 If the Defer to Identity Provider role is used, but no role information can be extracted, the user can log in but not have any rights to perform any activities.

 - In the left pane, select .

-Once an Entity Id is set, it cannot be deleted, but can be changed.
-Any changes to the Entity Id will require a full SAML reconfiguration in order for it to continue functioning correctly.
+Once an Entity Id has been specified, it cannot be deleted.
+If you must change the Entity ID, it requires a full SAML reconfiguration for your organization.
 For more information on Entity Ids, see Assertions and Protocols for the OASIS Security Assertion Markup Language (SAML) 2.0.

 - Review the Certificate Expiration date and If necessary, click

 to regenerate the certificate used to sign federation messages.
 The certificate is included in the SAML metadata, and is used for both encryption and signing.
 Either or both of these might be required depending on how trust is established between your organization and your SAML IDP.

 - To download the SAML metadata for your organization, click the Metadata link.